| The German Shepherd Dog In Movement

 C. In a

-well-balanced, well-angulated animal, This phase of
+well-balanced, well-angulated animal, this phase of

 movement is necessary for the right rear leg in it's